This guide will cover how to:

-The University of York Policy for Research Evaluation Using Quantitative Data outlines nine "principles by which research evaluation and assessment should be conducted, ...to enable good practice and provide clarity for staff".
+The University of York Policy for Research Evaluation Using Quantitative Data outlines nine "principles by which research evaluation and assessment should be conducted" to enable "good practice and provide clarity for staff on evaluation activities".

-The University takes the position that "there are very few true ‘metrics’ of research performance - they are more accurately ‘indicators’ e.g. citations are an indicator not a measure of research esteem".
-This guide uses the term 'indicator' throughout.
+We take the position that "there are very few true ‘metrics’ of research performance - they are more accurately ‘indicators’ e.g. citations are an indicator not a measure of research esteem".

 The Metrics Toolkit (2018) has been developed by an international consortium of librarians and academics, to guide researchers and administrators "demonstrating and evaluating claims of research impact", by explaining "what a metric means, how it's calculated, and if it's a good match for your impact question".

-Contact the Library’s Research Support Team (pictured) for help with accessing and analysing bibliometric data about publications and authors.
+Book a one-on-one online appointment or contact the Open Research team (pictured) for help with accessing and analysing bibliometric data.

-The Library's Research Support Team offer training to staff and postgraduate research students through the Research Excellence Training programme.
+The Open Research team offer training to postgraduate researchers and staff through the Building Research and Innovation Capacity (BRIC) programme.

 To book a session go to: SkillsForge - Postgraduate Researchers or LMS - Staff (login required).